kubewarden/docs/src/writing-policies/spec/06-signature-verifier-policies.md

 signed and verified, proving that they come from their stated authors, and haven't been tampered with.
 For further reading, do check out the docs on [how we implement a Secure Supply Chain for the policies themselves](TODO link to https://github.com/kubewarden/docs/pull/100/files)).

-Sigstore signatures are stored inside of container registries, next to the OCI object being signed;
-be it a container image or a more generic OCI artifact,  like a Kubewarden policy.
+Sigstore signatures are stored inside of container registries, next to the OCI object being signed; be it a container image or a more generic OCI artifact, like a Kubewarden policy.
 Given an object to be signed, all its signatures are going to be stored as layers of a special OCI object created by sigstore.
 Policies that want to check Sigstore signatures of containers need then to check those layers, and would need to pull the signature layers to see the signatures themselves.

 Obtaining and operating with those OCI layers needs to happen outside of the WebAssembly guest (the policy).
-Hence this is done by the WebAssembly runtime: Kubewarden's `policy-server` or `kwctl.
+Hence this is done by the WebAssembly runtime:

-Just like for context-aware policies, the guest-host intercommunication is performed using the regular waPC host calling mechanism, and any guest implementing the waPC intercommunication mechanism is able to request this information.
+Kubewarden's `policy-server` or `kwctl.

 The different language SDKs for Kubewarden policies take care of all that, and provide functions for verification of container image, Kubewarden policies, Helm charts and generally speaking any kind of OCI artifact.
 This ensures a safe and tested codepath for verification.
 In addition, pulling data from a registry and cryptographically verifying signatures can be time and computationally expensive, so the WebAssembly runtime (PolicyServer, `kwctl`) ensures both signature pulls and verification computations are cached.
 The cached entries are automatically expired after 60 seconds to prevent stale data from being served.

 The SDKs provide functions similar to the following:
 - ```